jasoncyen/jasoncyen/Readme.md

 ### EXPERIENCE
 <!-- Add your details -->
 ##### BOSTON CONSULTING GROUP
-SENIOR ANALYST<br>
-June-2019 to Present: 1 year 10 Months
+Mar 2021 to Present

-ROLE: Data Scientist/ Machine Learning Engineer/ AI Consultant
+ROLE: Trainee as Data Scientist/ Machine Learning Engineer/ AI Consultant
-UNIT: BCG GAMMA
+UNIT: BCG

 Working on various analytics based cases that facilitates clients for next-generation AI strategy.
 Involved in asset building while applying scientific algorithms on a huge amount of text, time-series data, images and other forms of unstructured data.